France in the American Revolutionary War: Debate over covert aid or declaring open war

 Before open war between France and Britain, Pierre Beaumarchais was at the center of an arms traffic to support American Insurgents.

 Up against the British power, the young nation lacked arms and allies, and so it turned towards France.
 France was not directly interested in the conflict, but saw it as an opportunity to contest British power by supporting a new British opponent.
 Through negotiations conducted first by Silas Deane and then by Benjamin Franklin, France began covert support of the patriots' cause.

-Secretly approached by Louis XVI and France's foreign minister, the comte de Vergennes, Pierre Beaumarchais was authorized to sell gunpowder and ammunition to the Americans for close to a million pounds under the veil of the French company Rodrigue Hortalez et Compagnie.
+Secretly approached by Louis XVI and France's foreign minister, the Charles Gravier, comte de Vergennes, Pierre Beaumarchais was authorized to sell gunpowder and ammunition to the Americans for close to a million livres under the veil of the French company Rodrigue Hortalez et Compagnie.
 The aid given by France, much of which passed through the neutral Dutch West Indies port of Sint Eustatius, contributed to George Washington's survival against the British onslaught in 1776 and 1777.
-The aid was also a major factor in the defeat of General Burgoyne's expedition in the Champlain corridor that ended in a British disaster at Saratoga.
+The aid was also a major factor in the defeat of General John Burgoyne's expedition in the Champlain corridor that ended in a British disaster at Saratoga.
 French ports accommodated American ships, including privateers and Continental Navy warships, that acted against British merchant ships.
 France also provided at least one warship, Bonhomme Richard, financed by French businessman Jacques-Donatien Le Ray and put under the command of John Paul Jones.
 France provided significant economic aid, either as donations or loans, and also offered technical assistance, granting some of its military strategists "vacations" so they could assist American troops.